-For 2016/17, the Governing Body’s Development Plan for Hinckley Parks Primary focuses on four key objectives:
+For 2023/24, the Governing Body's Development Plan for Hinckley Parks focuses on five key objectives:

-- To develop the training, engagement, effectiveness and impact of the newly-formed governing body.
+- To continue to develop the training, engagement, effectiveness and impact of the Governing Body.

 We make decisions as a corporate group so no single Governor is ever solely responsible, and as a body some of our specific responsibilities include: